 Khloe Kardashian ‘Why Do You Photoshop Your Nose?’
-Asks Fan; Lamar Odom Regrets
+Asks Fan, Lamar Odom Regrets

 “This isnt real.
 How skinny u r now a days????????????????????????,” said another.

 Khloe Kardashian has had a very long journey when it comes to coming to terms with her body.
-The Keeping Up with the Kardashians star lost a staggering forty pounds over a period of time.
+The Keeping Up with the Kardashians star lost a staggering 40 pounds over a period of time.
 Khloe has talked about her journey time and again.
 Khloe has said that she used to be called the “fat one” and she’s come a long way from there.
 She says her divorce with Lamar Odom had made her depressed and she’d developed a very negative relationship with food.
-But soon, Khloe realized that her life couldn’t go on like that she made sure she took counsel from Gunnar Peterson, her trainer.
+But soon, Khloe realized that her life couldn’t go on like that, and she made sure she took counsel from Gunnar Peterson, her trainer.
 This helped Khloe Kardashian lose weight and get her self-confidence back.
 She said every other person she met used to talk to her about the divorce and it was heard for her to escape it.
-However, she says she blocked out all the noises and it helped her lose weight.
+However, she says she blocked out all the noise and it helped her lose weight.

 “So I joined Equinox, and I would go there and put my headphones on and get on the elliptical or the stairs, and no one would bother me or ask me questions — because even at Starbucks, I would get ‘I’m sorry…’ I would watch The Real Housewives or something mindless, and I felt like all the stress I was under, all the paparazzi — I blocked out all that noise.
 I escaped there, and as a by-product, I started losing weight.
 Then I thought, ‘OK, I’m gonna call a trainer, and Gunnar Peterson has been a family friend of ours.’
 He changed my body.”